 Our ongoing accounting for goodwill and the tangible and intangible assets acquired requires us to make significant estimates and assumptions as we exercise judgement to evaluate these assets for impairment.
-Our processes and accounting policies for evaluating impairments are further described in Note 2 "Summary of Significant Accounting Policies" to our consolidated financial statements contained in Part II Item 8 of our annual report.
+Our processes and accounting policies for evaluating impairments are further described in Note 2."
+Summary of Significant Accounting accounting poncies for evaluating impairments are further described in Note 2 Summary of Significant Accounting Policies" to our consolidated financial statements contained in Part II Item 8 of our annual report.
 As of March 31, 2025, the Company had goodwill of \$49.1 million.